awsdocs/amazon-ecs-developer-guide/doc_source/service-connect.md

 ### Service Connect proxy<a name="service-connect-concepts-proxy"></a>

-If an Amazon ECS service is created with or updated with Service Connect configuration, Amazon ECS adds a new container to each new task as they are started\.
+If an Amazon ECS service is created with or updated with Service Connect configuration, Amazon ECS adds a new container to each new task as it is started\.
 This container isn't present in the task definition and you can't configure it\.
 Amazon ECS manages the configuration of this container in the Amazon ECS service\.
 Because of this, you can reuse the same task definitions between multiple Amazon ECS services, namespaces, and you can run tasks without Service Connect also\.

 The only configuration for this container in the task definition is the task CPU and memory limits\.
 The only container configuration for this container in the ECS service is the log configuration inside the Service Connect configuration\.